BioDepot/serverless-UMI/Biodepot-workflow-builder/README.md

 Open a terminal and type:

 ```
-docker pull biodepot/bwb-umi:latest
+sudo docker pull biodepot/bwb-umi:latest
 ```
 #### Start Bwb-umi

-##### Warning: 130 GB of disk space are needed to run the workflow
+##### Warning: 130 GB of disk space in the directory where Bwb is launched is needed to run the workflow.
+In addition there needs to be about 16 GB of free space on the system disk

 Navigate to a directory that you have at least 130 GB of disk space.